StefanieKo/StefanieKo/README.md

-## Hi there 👋

-Social scientist with strong expertise in empirical research, statistics, and Python/R. Skilled in model-based reasoning, comparative analysis, and uncovering patterns in complex datasets.
-Passionate about turning data into actionable insights with real-world impact, particularly in health and social systems.
+I am a social scientist experienced in empirical research and trained in Python and R. I enjoy applying comparative methods and statistical analysis to understand complex systems.
+Fascinated by machine learning and data-driven methods, I love experimenting with models and using analytical intuition to uncover the processes behind the data.
+My goal is to translate these insights into actionable solutions with real-world impact.

 <!--
 **StefanieKo/StefanieKo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.